yoctoproject/poky/documentation/ref-manual/devtool-reference.rst

        search                Search available recipes
      Working on a recipe in the workspace: build                 Build a recipe
-       rename                Rename a recipe file in the workspace edit-recipe           Edit a recipe file
+       ide-sdk               Setup the SDK and configure the IDE rename                Rename a recipe file in the workspace edit-recipe           Edit a recipe file
        find-recipe           Find a recipe file